markcoatsworth/readthedocs/docs/users-manual/submitting-a-job.rst

    location of the files is determined by the command **when\_to\_transfer\_output**.
 #.
 IF\_NEEDED: HTCondor transfers files if the job is matched with and
-   to be executed on a machine in a different FileSystemDomain than the one the submit machine belongs to, the same as if should\_transfer\_files = YES.
-If the job is matched with a machine in the local FileSystemDomain, HTCondor will not transfer files and relies on the shared file system.
+   to be executed on a machine in a different ``FileSystemDomain`` than the one the submit machine belongs to, the same as if should\_transfer\_files = YES.
+If the job is matched with a machine in the local ``FileSystemDomain``, HTCondor will not transfer files and relies on the shared file system.
 #.
 NO: HTCondor’s file transfer mechanism is disabled.

 The **when\_to\_transfer\_output** command tells HTCondor when output